g2author/Causality/README.md

 Although the new particles contain the same total amount of information as the old particles, they do *not* contain all of the information in the original particle set.
 Some of that information has been lost due to limited precision, and the new particles gain the complete certainty of their own state that comes from holding the defining data.
 This loss of precision represents a reduced ability to infer the state of the old particles from the information in the new particles.
 In other words, a small piece of the causal past has been lost forever, making the calculation only approximately reversible.

-In our physical reality this loss is experimentally indectable over the smallish numbers of interactions that are captureed by experiment, giving the impression that information is conserved with infinite precision.
+In our physical reality this loss is experimentally indectable over the smallish numbers of interactions that are captured by experiment, giving the impression that information is conserved with infinite precision.

-This loss accumulates exponentially with the number of interactions that take place, and after a sufficient number of interactions it reduces the causal significance of the more distant past to where it is lower in magnitude that the randomness injected into the process at each step by loss of precision, at which point the causal influence of any events farther in the past has reached exactly zero.
+This loss accumulates with the number of interactions that take place, and after a sufficient number of interactions it reduces the causal significance of the more distant past to where it is lower in magnitude that the randomness injected into the process at each step by loss of precision, at which point the causal influence of any events farther in the past has reached exactly zero.

 It seems possible that different particle interactions will lose differing amounts of causal information.
 For example, and interaction that only exchanges momentum would be expected to only lose momentum information, while an interaction that alters particle identity as well will be transforming more parameters, and therefore losing more information.
 This nuance is worth a lot more attention that I'm able to give it, and for now I'm going to make the simplifying assumption that these losses can be treated as statistically constant.